-Student File Access

-Students' access to their own information is governed by The Faculty of Graduate Studies and the Province of Manitoba Freedom of Information and Protection of Privacy Act (FIPPA).
-Information regarding FIPPA is available from the University of Winnipeg Information and Privacy Office: http://www.uwinnipeg.ca/privacy/
+Student File Access: Students' access to their own information is governed by The Faculty of Graduate Studies and the Province of Manitoba Freedom of Information and Protection of Privacy Act (FIPPA).
+Information regarding FIPPA is available from the University of Winnipeg Information and Privacy Office: Home | Privacy | The University of Winnipeg (uwinnipeg.ca)

-Students are entitled to inspect their own academic record (except for information such as personal information that is evaluative or opinion material compiled for purposes such as admission to an academic program or eligibility for awards (e.g. letters of reference) and to challenge contents which they believe to be inaccurate.
+Students are entitled to inspect their own academic record (except for information such as personal information that is evaluative or opinion material compiled for purposes such as admission to an academic program or eligibility for awards, e.g. letters of reference) and to challenge contents which they believe to be inaccurate.